Hospital Bag Checklist for Mum, Baby and Partner

 • Snacks and drinks.
 Labour can sometimes be very long, so you could consider packing some snacks and drinks.
 However, speak to your medical team about whether or not you will be allowed to eat or drink anything during labour.
 Also, consider packing some of your favourite snacks for after labour as you may feel like some comfort food during your hospital stay.

-If you’re a birth partner, you may want to pack in a few things when supporting mum at the hospital:
+If you’re a birth partner, whether you’re the dad, friend, partner, or family member, you may want to pack a few things in a hospital bag when supporting mum during labour and delivery:

 • Phone, camera and/or video camera, and chargers and batteries.
 Don’t forget to pack a phone to stay in contact with loved ones, and for some entertainment during downtimes.
 The camera will come in handy to take some happy snaps.
 (Make sure the camera’s memory card has plenty of free space on it.)